dartmouth-cs98/18w-si32/docs/introduction.md

 Every turn, a unit can choose to do one of three things:

 1. Move - The unit can move to any adjacent cell
-2. Build - If the player controlling the unit has enough resources, the unit can build a building in the cell it is located in
+2. Build - If the player controlling the unit has enough resources, the unit can build a hive in the cell it is located in
-3. Mine - The unit can mine resources from the cell it is located in, in order to be able to build more building in the future
+3. Mine - The unit can mine resources from the cell it is located in, in order to be able to build more hive in the future

-#### Buildings
+#### Hives

-Buildings, once built, produce one (1) new unit every turn, and have an inherent defense rating of 10.
+Hives, once built, produce one (1) new unit every turn, and have an inherent defense rating of 10.
 This means that it would need to be attacked by 10 enemy units in order to be destroyed.
-Buildings cost 100 resources to construct, and can be constructed on any cell that does not contain either a building or map obstacle.
+Hives cost 100 resources to construct, and can be constructed on any cell that does not contain either a hive or map obstacle.

 #### Goal

-The goal of the game is to eliminate all enemy buildings from the map, and thereby destroy your enemy's ability to produce new units.
-At the moment that a single player becomes the sole remaining owner of all buildings on the map, the game is over, and this player is declared the winner.
+The goal of the game is to eliminate all enemy hives from the map, and thereby destroy your enemy's ability to produce new units.
+At the moment that a single player becomes the sole remaining owner of all hives on the map, the game is over, and this player is declared the winner.

 ### Getting Started